Logarithm-Labs/basis-mcp-server/README.md

 - View allocated assets and vaults
 - Get claimable assets information
+- Get share pice info
-- Prepare transactions for allocating, claiming, redeeming, and withdrawing assets
+- Prepare transactions for allocating, redeeming, and withdrawing assets
-- All smart contract functions exposed as tools
+- All smart contract functions related to a curator exposed as tools

 ## Setup